jackkershaw/vital-signs/README.md

 - Made layout changes across the site.
 I went for a mobile-first approach to this, making sure the mobile site looked clean and used up the available width before moving to desktop.

-- When the client asked me make the red of the page brighter, I was inititally a bit worried since using bright colours can reduce
+- When the client asked me make the red of the page brighter, I was inititally a bit worried since using bright colours can reduce accessibility.
+I consulted the WCAG Contrast Checker (available as a Firefox extension) and was able to reach a set of colours I was happy with.

 # Running on your machine